 In reference to software, there’s a big difference between configuration and customization.
 Configuration suggests that software can be tailored to do what you want it to do by choosing some options and ‘flicking switches.’
 Customization, on the other hand, means someone is going to have to get their hands dirty coding or scripting.

 You’re likely to find all of the modern platforms are deployed as Software-as-a-Service or private-cloud platforms.
 In both cases, it’s your provider who is specifying the hosting service underpinning the platform you’re going to be using.
 Like any mission-critical enterprise platform, how your platform is maintained; and its performance maximized matters.

 Technology rarely works well in isolation.
 Achieving tight integration with best-of-breed applications and back-office systems streamlines workflows.
 It means your organization can maximize the productivity of its procurement teams and hiring managers.
 As the bare minimum, your VMS should support Web Services and a RESTful API.

 Data Security and GDPR

-Data Privacy features should also be incorporated into the design of the VMS (often described as Data Privacy by Design), and this should be evidenced through regular Data Privacy Assessments.
+Data Privacy features should also be incorporated into the design of the VMS which should be evidenced through regular Data Privacy Assessments.

-Even if you’re not currently operating overseas, it’s as well to future-proof your platform by ensuring it supports the most popular languages and use of multiple currencies.
-Also consider that the way dates and currencies are presented in databases varies from.
-The most common languages are Arabic, Chinese, English, French, Russian and Spanish.
+Even if you’re not currently operating overseas, it’s beneficial to future-proof your platform by ensuring it supports popular languages and currencies.